New York Yankees

 Babe Ruth became a Yankee in 1920, and a superpower was born.
 The Bambino changed baseball forever, bringing the home run into vogue while smashing offensive records across the board to lead the Yankees to six AL pennants and three world titles during the decade.
 Joining Ruth were numerous ex-Red Sox teammates including top-line pitchers Carl Mays, Herb Pennock and Waite Hoyt.
 The quiet but staggeringly potent Lou Gehrig joined the mix in the mid-1920s and, with Ruth, arguably formed the greatest one-two offensive assault in history.
 Majestic, voluminous Yankee Stadium was built in 1923 to accommodate the large crowds that occasionally filled the 74,000-seat facility to capacity.

 Yankee dominance continued undisturbed, even as Ruth began to decline; his void was filled by Joe DiMaggio in 1936, the first of four straight championship seasons under the steady, “push-button” leadership of manager Joe McCarthy.
 Great pitching was also to be found with the affable and unshakeable Lefty Gomez and Red Ruffing, the last of the Red Sox refugees.
-The decade ended on a heartbreaking note when Gehrig, having played brilliantly through 2,130 consecutive games, bowed from the sport after being diagnosed with a crippling muscle disease (ALS) that would take his life in 1941.
+The decade ended on a heartbreaking note when Gehrig, having played brilliantly through 2,130 consecutive games, bowed from the game after being diagnosed with a crippling muscle disease (ALS) that would take his life in 1941.

 The Yankees ran through another decade without a losing season, managing to stay competitive during World War II after being hit hard by the absences of star players to military service.
 When at full strength, the Yankees remained baseball’s elite team—winning five more pennants and four championships during the 1940s.
 Joe DiMaggio deservedly continued to hog the marquee as the team’s star, riveting the nation in 1941 with his historic 56-game hitting streak.